philippabele/developers-guide-to-linux/01_basic_commands/030_file_operations/024_copy_files+dirs.md

 ## Exercise
 Execute the *020_testenv.sh* script.
 Write a script to copy the file *somedir/writeprotected* to be next to *somedir* (same folder level) with the filename *writeprotected.bak*.
 And create a copy of *somedir* (*somedir.bak*)

+## Useful switches
+- `-i` To avoid overwriting ask for confirmation
+- `-u` Update, does not copy if destination file is same or newer